Warm-Up and Icebreaker Games to play remotely with an Online Whiteboard

 Two truths and a lie

 This is one of the most creative and fun ice breaker games.

-Each participant will find three facts about himself: Two of them are true, and one is a credible lie.
-Everybody whites the facts on the sticky notes and put them on the whiteboard.
+Each participant will come-up with three facts about himself: Two of them are true, and one is a credible lie.
+Everybody writes the facts on sticky notes on the online whiteboard.

-Next, everyone shares their three statements (e.g. on sticky notes) and the group votes or discusses the presumption for the lie.
-For example here are three statements about John Smith:
+Next, everyone shares their three statements and the group votes or discusses the presumption for the lie.
+For example here are three statements about John: